tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-10-Hey-Albert.md

 ---
-title: Divergence - Tale of Sentencepiece Library
+title: Divergence - First sight of albert
 tags: [GSoC 2020, ALBERT, TextAnalysis, Transformers ]
-style: warning
+style: danger
 color: secondary
 description: GSoC 2020-Blog#4 The blog is about present development of ALBERT model in TextAnlaysis.
 ---